mobajemu-msft/groove-api-documentation/groove/using-the-groove-restful-services/obtaining-a-developer-access-token.md

 If the application has a server component, then the server should be responsible for storing the client ID and secret value, and the server should obtain the tokens on behalf of the client component so that the secret value cannot be intercepted on the client machines.

 <a name="callapi">

 ## Calling the Groove Music API with the token
 </a>
-Once it is in possession of a valid authentication token, a third-party application may call the Groove Music API and provide the OAuth token as the value of the **Authorization** HTTP header.
+Once it is in possession of a valid authentication token, a third-party application may call the Groove Music API and provide the OAuth token as the value of the
+<strong>Authorization</strong> HTTP header.

   >**Note**
 The standard OAuth prefix "Bearer " must be prepended to the contents of the actual retrieved token.

 <a name="renew">

 ## Renewing the token before it expires
 </a>
-Because the access tokens are only valid for 24 hours, they must be refreshed by sending a second request to the Live service (located at <https://login.live.com/accesstoken.srf>).
+Because the access tokens are only valid for 24 hours, they must be refreshed by sending a second request to the Live service (located at
+<https://login.live.com/accesstoken.srf>).
 We recommended that your code refresh them proactively before the end of the period in order to avoid having a period of time when the Groove Service can't be used.

 This 24 hours duration may change in the future.
 You should not hardcode it, but rather rely on the validity duration returned in the Live service response along with the access token.